Sparse matrix linear models for structured high-throughput data: Introduction

-Our approach is to provide a unified sparse linear model framework for analyzing matrix-valued data where we have row covariates, and column covariates.
-This approach generalizes the current approach to such data, where a two-step procedure is followed.
-In a microarray study with two conditions (treatment vs control), the data is in a matrix, with each row being a sample (row covariates indicate the sample condition), and each column is a gene.
+Our approach is to provide a unified sparse linear model framework for analyzing matrix-valued data where we have row and column covariates.
+This approach generalizes the current approach to such data, where a two-step procedure is usually followed.
+In a microarray study with two conditions (treatment vs control), the data is in a matrix, with each row being a sample (row covariates indicate the sample condition) and each column being a gene.
 Genes may be grouped into pathways (column covariates).
 The standard approach is to detect differential expression contrasting two conditions using t-tests for each individual gene expression measurement \citep{dudoit2002microarray}.
-These methods have been extended to situations when each sample may have covariates; instead of performing a t-test for each gene expression measurement, a linear model is fit with the covariates as predictors \citep{ritchie2015limma}.
-To understand patterns across genes or gene groups, a second analysis across genes is performed, for example gene set enrichment analysis might be performed \citep{subramanian2005gsea}.
-By unifying the two steps into a single linear model, the analyst gains flexibilty in modeling (especially in the second step where the analysis can have non-categorical, or non-overlapping covariates), computational speed, as well as power to detect associations \citep{liang2019matrix}.
-In this note we consider estimation of these models with a sparsity constraint.
+These methods have been extended to situations where each sample may have covariates; instead of performing a t-test for each gene expression measurement, a linear model is fit with the covariates as predictors \citep{ritchie2015limma}.
+To understand patterns across genes or gene groups, a second analysis across genes is performed; for example gene set enrichment analysis might be performed \citep{subramanian2005gsea}.
+By unifying the two steps into a single linear model, the analyst gains flexibility in modeling (especially in the second step where the analysis can have non-categorical or non-overlapping covariates) and computational speed, as well as power to detect associations \citep{liang2019matrix}.
+In this note, we consider estimation of these models with a sparsity constraint.

-In the next section we outline the statistical framework underlying our model.
-We follow with a section describing example datasets to which our methods can be applied, and which motivated this work.
-The computational strategy is detailed in the next section, followed by a section on simulation studies and analysis of example datasets.
-We conclude by summarizing our conclusions and outlining implications for future work.
+In the Section \ref{sec:stats_frame}, we outline the statistical framework underlying our model.
+We follow by describing some example datasets to which our methods can be applied and which motivated this work (Section \ref{sec:data}).
+The computational strategy is detailed in Section \ref{sec:comp_methods}, followed by a section on simulation studies and analysis of example datasets (Section \ref{sec:results}).
+We close by summarizing our conclusions and outlining implications for future work in Section \ref{sec:discussion}.